linakhmarova/Web-Automation-test-in-Selenium/README.md

-Web Automation test in Selenium
+Web Automation test with Selenium
 =======
 This project is automation sanity test for BuyMe.co.il